-21. INTERESTS IN ASSOCIATES/OBLIGATIONS IN EXCESS OF INTERESTS IN ASSOCIATES (Cont'd)
+INTERESTS IN ASSOCIATES/OBLIGATIONS IN EXCESS OF INTERESTS IN 21.
+ASSOCIATES (Cont'd)

-Details of the Group's principal associates at 31st December, 2020 and 2019 are as follows:
+Details of the Group's principal associates at 31st December, 2021 and 2020 are as follows:

-Name of associate Form of Place of business incorporation structure operation · Proportion rights held to n of voting by the Group Principal activities 2020 % 2019 % 2020 % 2019 % B Bim Creation Limited Incorporated Hong Kong 17.03 (note a) 17.03 (note a) 30 30 Consultancy services Genetron Engineering Company Limited Incorporated Hong Kong 17.03 (note a) 17.03 (note a) 30 30 Civil engineering Grand China Cayman Investors III, Limited Incorporated Cayman Islands 34.6 34.6 34.6 34.6 Investment in rental properties in the United States of America (the "USA") Hong Kong Landfill Restoration Group Limited Incorporated Hong Kong 19.58 (note a) 19.58 (note a) 34.5 34.5 Civil engineering Road King Infrastructure Limited (note b) Incorporated Bermuda 43.76 42.62 43.76 42.62 Property development, development operation and management of to roads, and investment and asset management
+Name of associate Form of business structure Place of incorporation/ operation Effective interest held Proportion of voting by the Company rights held by the Grou Proportion of voting rights held by the Group Principal activities 2021 % 2020 % 2021 % 2020 % /0 /0 /0 /0 B Bim Creation Limited Incorporated Hong Kong 17.03 (note a) 17.03 (note a) 30 30 Consultancy services Genetron Engineering Incorporated Hong Kong 17.03 17.03 30 30 Civil engineering Company Limited (note a) (note a) Grand China Cayman Investors III, Limited Incorporated Cayman Islands 34.6 34.6 34.6 34.6 Investment in rental properties in the United States of America (the "USA") Hong Kong Landfill Incorporated Hong Kong 19.58 19.58 34.5 34.5 Civil engineering Restoration Group Limited (note a) (note a) Road King Infrastructure Limited (note b) Incorporated Bermuda 44.52 43.76 44.52 43.76 Property development, development operation and management of tol roads, and investment and asset management

-- The Company holds the effective interest in the associate through Build King. (a) - (b) The shares of Road King are listed on the Main Board of the Stock Exchange.
+- (a) The Company holds the effective interest in the associate through Build King. - The shares of Road King are listed on the Main Board of the Stock Exchange.